Oregon to Texas Car Shipping

 Oregon to Texas Vehicle Transport FAQs

-Preparing your vehicle for shipping from Oregon to Texas is simple but important.
-Here’s what you need to do:
+Preparing your vehicle for transport from Oregon to Texas is straightforward.
+Follow these key steps:

-Clean your car: Wash your vehicle inside and out.
-This helps you spot any existing damage during the inspection.
+Clean your vehicle: Wash your car inside and out.
+This makes it easier to document any existing damage during the pre-transport inspection.

-Document existing damage: Take photos of your car from all angles before pickup.
+Document the condition: Take photos of your vehicle from all angles before shipping.
+This protects you if any damage occurs.

 Yes, your vehicle is fully insured during transport from Oregon to Texas.
-Every carrier in our network must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Every carrier in the Sherpa network must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.

-Before your car ships, we check that the carrier’s insurance is active and valid.
-We also require all carriers to list Sherpa as a Certificate Holder on their policy.
-This gives you extra protection throughout your Oregon to Texas shipment.
+Before your shipment begins, we verify that your assigned carrier’s insurance is active and valid.
+We also require all carriers to list Sherpa Auto Transport as a Certificate Holder on their policy for added protection.

-We recommend scheduling your car shipping service from Oregon to Texas at least 2-3 weeks in advance.
-This gives you the best chance to secure competitive rates and flexible pickup dates.
+We recommend scheduling your car shipping from Oregon to Texas at least 1-2 weeks in advance.
+However, booking earlier gives you the best chance of securing competitive rates and flexible pickup times.

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.